CASE NAME | Saint John Tug Boat Co Ltd. v. Irving Refining Ltd |

 INTRODUCTION

+Saint John Tug Boat Co Ltd. v.
+Irving Refining Ltd is a groundbreaking decision by the Supreme Court of Canada.
+It explores the intricacies of contract law.
+The case particularly emphasizes the evaluation of damages for contract violation.
+The case was the result of a dispute between Irving Refining Ltd. and Saint John Tug Boat Co.
+Ltd. Irving Refining Ltd. is a significant oil refinery.
 Saint John Tug Boat Co.
-Ltd. v.
-Irving Refining Ltd. is a groundbreaking decision by the Supreme Court of Canada that explores the intricacies of contract law, particularly emphasizing the evaluation of damages for contract violation.
-The case was the result of a dispute between Irving Refining Ltd., a significant oil refinery, and Saint John Tug Boat Co.
-Ltd., a company that provides tugboat services.
-The primary concern of the case was to ascertain the appropriate amount of damages if a party fails to fulfill its contractual obligations, resulting in a financial loss to the other party.
+Ltd. is a company that provides tugboat services.
+The primary concern of the case was to ascertain the appropriate amount of damages.
+This occurs if a party fails to fulfill its contractual obligations.
+This failure results in a financial loss to the other party.

-The dispute was rooted in a contractual agreement between the two parties.
+The dispute rooted in a contractual agreement between the two parties involved.
 Saint John Tug Boat Co.
 Ltd. was contracted to provide tugboat services essential for the mooring and undocking of oil tankers at the Irving Refinery.
 Given the significance of these services in overseeing the logistical aspects of tanker arrivals and departures, this agreement was essential for the refinery’s efficient operation.
-The contract stipulated the rates to be paid for the services and the schedule for their provision.
+The contract stipulated the rates for services and the schedule for their provision.

 Nevertheless, Irving Refining Ltd. violated the contract by neglecting to engage Saint John Tug Boat Co.
 Ltd. to execute the services as specified.
 The tugboat company experienced substantial financial losses as a result of this nonperformance.
 Saint John Tug Boat Co.
-Ltd. sought damages for the violation, contending that the financial loss it experienced was a direct consequence of Irving Refining Ltd.’s failure to comply with the contractual terms.
-The dispute’s essence was determining the appropriate measure of damages—whether the tugboat company’s actual loss or the profit it would have accrued if the contract had been executed correctly.
+Ltd. sought damages for the violation.
+It contended that the financial loss was a direct consequence.
+This was due to Irving Refining Ltd.’s failure to comply with the contractual terms.
+The dispute’s essence was determining the appropriate measure of damages.
+This involved whether the tugboat company’s actual loss or the profit it would have accrued.
+The measure depended on whether the contract had been executed correctly.

 In essence, Saint John Tug Boat Co.
 Ltd. v.
 Irving Refining Ltd. is a critical case that offers a clear understanding of the evaluation of damages in contract law, particularly in situations involving service provision.
 It emphasizes the significance of fulfilling contractual obligations and the financial repercussions of neglecting them.
 The case is a significant reference for comprehending the process by which courts determine damages to ensure that parties who experience breaches of contract are equitably compensated for their losses.